sqrldev/SQRLDotNetClient/README.md

-# SQRL Dot Net Core Client and Library
+# SQRL .Net Core Client and Library
-This project has 2 main parts a SQRL library and a SQRL Client below is information on both.
+This project has 2 main parts: A **SQRL client** and a **SQRL library**.
+Below is information on both.

-[SQRL Dot Net Core Client](#SQRL-Dot-Net-Core-Client)

-[SQRL Dot Net Core Library](#SQRL-Dot-Net-Core-Library)
+[SQRL Dot Net Core Client](#SQRL-Dot-Net-Core-Client) [SQRL Dot Net Core Library](#SQRL-Dot-Net-Core-Library)

 ### SQRL Dot Net Core Client

-An implementation of a full SQRL client along with a cross-platform UI using Avalonia
+An implementation of a fully-featured SQRL client, along with a cross-platform user interface (using the Avalonia UI framework).

-#### Installing Client on Linux (Desktop Environment is Required xdg-desktop)
+#### Installing the Client on Linux (desktop environment / xdg-desktop is required)

 ```shell
 sudo apt-get install -y libgdiplus